 - In general, resist the urge to swerve as this can result in a more serious accident.
 You could lose control of your vehicle, hit other vehicles, or others road users like cyclists or pedestrians.
 Instead, drive stright and maintain control of your vehicle.

 - Look in the direction you want to go, not at the animal.

 - Take your foot off the gas, brake carefully, and keep a firm grip of the steering wheel.

 If you're in a collision with an animal:

 - Pull over to a safe location and turn on your hazard lights.
 If you must leave your vehicle, stay off the road and out of the way of any oncoming vehicles.

 - Call 911 if anyone is injured.

-- Call the local police if the animal is blocking traffic or is creating a hazard for other drivers.
+- Call the local police if the animal is injured, blocking traffic or is creating a hazard for other drivers.
 Also, do not approach the animal, especially if wounded.

 - Inspect your vehicle and document any damages.
 If there's damage, give local police a call, and don't forget about your car insurance company.
 Both will be able to help you with roadside advice and provide next steps.